 The winters here in Tuolumne County bring a whole new set of outdoor activities to enjoy and one of the most popular activities is snow sledding.
-Not just because it’s fun but it’s also free (in most cases), it doesn’t required a lot of skill and you don’t have to buy a bunch of expensive equipment to do it.
+Not just because it’s fun but it’s also free (in most cases), it doesn’t require a lot of skill and you don’t have to buy a bunch of expensive equipment to do it.
 The snow line is usually between 4000 and 5000 feet elevation during the colder winter months which is roughly Sierra Village if you’re headed up Sonora Pass Hwy 108.
 Once you get beyond Sierra Village the land, for the most part, is forest land and open to the public.
 There are plenty of areas along the highway to park and enjoy the snow but make sure you are indeed on public land and not trespassing on private property.
-Also, make sure you are far enough off the main highway so as not to impede traffic or put yourself, your family or someone else’s safety at risk.
 A Stanislaus National Forest map is handy to have in this situation.
+Also, make sure you are far enough off the main highway so as not to impede traffic or put yourself, your family or someone else’s safety at risk and make sure you are in a legal parking zone.
+Law enforement officials will ticket you if you are parked in a no parking zone.
 Below is a list of snow play areas, some free, some with a fee along with elevation so you can pick the best time to go depending on the snow conditions.

 Lyons Lake Rd, Sierra Village